AndrewPasco/me133a_final/README.md

 - Atlas does pullups using his arms only (not the back joints)
 - Pull-up bar created by second node with GUI for pan/tilt

-TODO

 - Create subscriber in trajectory node to read bar orientation
-- Match atlas pelvis orientation to bar pan
+- Match atlas pelvis orientation to bar pan and rotate around center of bar
 - Alter altas hand trajectory based on bar tilt (to 'keep hands on bar')

 What to additionally implement??
 Keeping feet fixed?
 Foot motion relative to hands?